Republicans unveil revised healthcare bill

 With Democrats united in opposition, Senate Majority Leader Mitch McConnell needs support from at least 50 out of 52 Republicans to pass the measure in the 100-member chamber.

+The test is whether leadership can convince most of them to get on board now, but the move to even begin debate on the bill was under threat, as two Republicans already oppose the new measure.

-Like the previous version, the new draft eliminates a fundamental principle of Obamacare, the requirement that almost all individuals either obtain health insurance or pay a fine, according to a summary of the bill released by the Senate Budget Committee.
+Like the previous version, the new draft eliminates Obamacare's fundamental requirement that almost all individuals obtain health insurance.

 It still includes plans to slash by more than US$700 billion the Medicaid federal health care programme for the poor and disabled, a move that Republican centrists fear could devastate millions of families.